MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-secure-sign-in.md

 Beyond this first step, Microsoft strongly recommends MFA For all users.

-There are three ways to require your users to use MFA based on your Microsoft 365 plan.
+There are three ways to require your administrators or users to use MFA based on your Microsoft 365 plan.

 | Plan | Recommendation |
 |---------|---------|